eoinkelly/notes/aws/certified-developer-associate.md

     * service for deploying and scaling apps
     * for devs to upload their code then aws inspects and provisions it
     * "AWS for beginners"
-    * covered in the this exam at a very high level
+    * covered in this exam at a very high level
 * Lambda
     * lets you run code without provisioning or managing servers
     * Acloud.guru runs entirely on it
     * you only pay for compute time you actually use - you are only charged when your code is actually running
     * doesn't feature heavily in the exam at the moment
+* Lightsail
+    * "out of the box" cloud - does not feature in the exam

 # Storage